 Generally produced from commercially farmed sea snakes, the leather is thin, flexible and delicate.
 Snakeskin has a very particular grain and scales that protect the snake from outside elements as it sheds off the dead skin.
 The size of the scales depends on the age of the snake and the area of the skin that was cut.
-Snakeskin can appear dry after the tanning process and natural colour pattern is normally bleached to achieve evenly coloured skin.
+Snakeskin can appear dry after the tanning process and the natural colour pattern is normally bleached to achieve evenly toned skin.
 Besides bags, snakeskin is mostly used to create footwear.

 Out of all exotic leathers, ostrich is the most durable and has a thick, luxurious feel.
 The natural oils in the leather keep it soft and supple and prevent cracking despite extreme exposure to heat.
 Though it has water resistant qualities, it should be noted that the skin naturally darkens over time.
 Each follicle that contained a feather leaves a quill pattern –and an actual hole - behind while the area with the greatest feather socket markings is the most coveted part as well as the most expensive piece of leather.

 Stingray is the Superman of exotic leathers as it’s almost immune to scuffs, scratches and sometimes, even punctures.
 Unlike other materials, the fibres present in the leather run inconsistently, which makes it difficult to tear.
 Additionally, stingray doesn’t stain and is naturally water resistant.
 The very rigid skin with small bone like scales is, however, very difficult to cut or sew into and can even break needles.
 Because of the limited size of the leather panels it takes much longer to manufacture accessories out of stingray.